lhpt2/PythonImportVisualizer/README.md

 Another example graph from a [slightly more substantial project](https://github.com/nicolashahn/set-solver) (blue arrows/nodes indicate modules where the code does not live in the project directory [such as modules installed through pip]):

 ![](examples/set-solver.png)

+### Custom filter logic

+If not existent create a module `modfilter.py` alongside `vis.py` in src/ and add one or both of the following two callback functions:
+`parent_mod_filter_func(mod_dict: Dict) -> Dict`
+`import_mod_filter_func(modname: str, parentname: str) -> bool`

+vis.py checks for a module modfilter.py and these two callback functions as part of the modfilter module and calls them during processing if existent to allow for custom filtering of modules.
+A commented example `modfilter.py` is already included in the project.